slowhigh/goilerplate/README.md

 </h1>

 <p align="center">
-  For the perfect architecture. 🔥🔥🔥
+  For the perfect structure. 🔥🔥🔥
 </p>

 ## Contents